-Figure 139.
-Load-Displacement Curves Obtained in Four-Point Bending Tests and FEA Simulationn
+Figure 9.
+Load-Displacement Curves Obtained in Four-Point Bending Tests and FEA Simulation

 5. Conclusion

 In this study, progressive failure analysis of corrugated core type composite sandwich structure is performed both experimentally and numerically.
 Compression tests and four-point bending tests are performed.
 Finite Element Model is developed in ABAQUS/Explicit to simulate these tests and predict failure response of structures under different loading conditions.
 In-ply damage modes are investigated by Hashin's Failure Criterion, which is the default damage initiation criterion in ABAQUS.
 On the other hand, initiation and evolution of delamination failure are simulated using Cohesive Zone Model (CZM).
 CZM is defined in ABAQUS by introducing Interaction Properties, mainly interfacial fracture strength, fracture energy and penalty stiffness values for each failure mode.
 Both compression and four-point bending tests are simulated separately.
 Numerical results are validated with experiments by comparing failure mechanisms and load-displacement curves of both compression and four-point bending simulations.